concept-plus/fda-go/README.md

 ## Continuous Integration

-Our Continuous Integration implementation involves the following steps:
+Our Continuous Integration implementation involved:
 * Developer checks in code into GitHub
 * Jenkins polls GitHub for any check-ins
 * Jenkins executes job to build code base and deploys to AWS server